Mazeofthemind/NFL_PbP_Data_Extension/README.md

 ##Subgroup Organization

-Even once we have described the broad composition and alignment of the offense or defense, there is still important information to be captured about specific subgroups.
+Even once we have described the overall composition and alignment of the offense or defense, there is still important information to be captured about specific positional subgroups.

-Describing that there are 3 WR on the field fails to describe where they are relative to the OL/QB (which are required to be fixed).
+It is often useful to describe these subgroups atomically because the terminology involved is often specific to then.
+For example "trips" when describing WR or "cover 2" when describing DBs.

 ## Movement
 In reality player movement on the team is extremely complex when described in its full detail (such as the NFLs next gen motion capture).
 It is far more useful to identify patterns in typical offensive and defensive movement, name them

+While most of the information described here can be observed and recorded prior to the snap, movement generally requires viewing the entire play.
+Additionally, as player movement are often modified in response to defense, there is some subjective differentiation between what the observed judges to the intended vs. actual action

+WR routes (deep crosser) and RB running (outside zone) are two examples of movement

+## Player Performance Charting
+Certain actions which are essential to a position or play can be described with more granularity

+For offensive plays and defensive plays involving the movement of the ball, yards and possession, they can be described as

+Passing plays, for example, give us an opportunity to judge the accuracy of the QB, the separation, hands and run-after-catch ability of the WR and the coverage of the DB.

+All plays involve blocking for many or most of the players on the field, providing another grading opportunity both individually and collectively

+Offensive line play as a collective unit can be

+Obviously performance is among the most subjective and position sensitive attribute in this extension framework, and will have the most room for dissent among annotators.

 # Offense